Click here for the Baja Experts!

 Smack dab in the middle of town.

 Sandy beaches close to all the action!
-Try Guillermos for access, and have a cold margarita under one of his beach-front palapas while you are at it!
+Try Guillermo's Hotel or Diaz Hotel for access, and have a cold margarita under his beach-front palapas while you are at it!

 • PLAYA MOANA